A PSPACE-complete Graph Nim: Background

 Fukuyama describes \ruleSet{NimG} where nim heaps are embedded into the edges of the graph\cite{DBLP:journals/tcs/Fukuyama03}.
 On each turn, the current player chooses an edge to traverse (which has at least 1 stick on it) and removes any number of sticks from that edge.
 The next player then starts on the vertex on the other end of that edge and must choose an adjacent edge for their move.
 When there are no more edges with sticks adjacent to the current vertex, the current player loses.
-This game continues to be studied, with recent results on complete graphs\cite{Erickson:nimOnCompleteGraph}.
+Many results for this game are known on complete graphs\cite{Erickson:nimOnCompleteGraph}.